byrnedo/capitan/README.md

         2. Container config has changed
     - Starts stopped containers

     - Optionally can attach to output using `--attach|-a` flag.
-NOTE killing capitan will immediately kill the containers too.

 - `capitan ps`		Show container status